gcsescience.com 8 gcsescience.com

 Products from Oil

-Alkanes form an homologous series, with the general formula CnH2n+2.
+with the general formula CnH2n+2.
+Homologous series

-Homologous means that they have similar properties and structure,
+compounds have similar properties and structure, differing

 for example the boiling point increases as the chain gets longer.